 Here are 16 key factors to consider when attempting an Agile Transformation, courtesy of MATRIX Agile Coaches and customers.
 Watch the webinar recording of this topic here.

 Often people think that “change” is a line item in a project plan or something equally simple.
 It’s much more.
 It’s something deeper you want to embed in the organization as much as possible in a deliberate way.
 The way you go about doing that is really understanding who your stakeholders are, understanding the business they're in and how they're doing it, before you can even talk about an Agile transformation.

-Find a business owner, such as a VP, who's willing to invest in understanding and effectuating the changes they're going to have to make from top to bottom, including the tradeoffs.
+Find a business product owner, typically a VP or higher, who's willing to invest in understanding and effectuating the changes they're going to have to make from top to bottom, including the tradeoffs.

 Having a top business leader or leaders on board in the beginning of the process to really identify how this can work or how it will work for their business, is critical It is also important for any transformations that your leaders are “walking the walk” as well as “ talking the talk.”
 If not, you're going to run into some challenges.

 Before you decide to roll this out across the organization, there are educational steps that you can take with your senior leadership.
 We’re telling leaders to create a working agreement.
 Let's define it and show how you're going to enable, empower, and support the teams.
 Letting people know how they can expect to be led will help overcome objections.

 Have representatives from all levels of the organization discuss how this can work in different areas of the company, and the tradeoffs.
 Keep the size of the guiding coalition from getting too large and unmanageable, or break them down into smaller pods to take on very specific challenges.

 Understand that transformation is going to take different shapes and sizes.
 Not all teams are created equal, and some teams are going to be in the "learning" or “doing” stage of maturity; others are going to be in the more advanced “being” stage of maturity.